telvis07/practical_machine_learning_peer_review/har_analysis.md

 In a nutshell, here's a summary of the analysis performed this paper.

 1. Clean the *training* data by removing `6` sensor data columns with all missing (NA) data.
-2. Perform feature selection using a random forest to find the *36* most important features.
+2. Perform feature selection using a random forest to find the most important features.
-3. Impute missing values for *36* features using a random forest impute function.
+3. Impute missing values in the cleaned *training* data using a random forest impute function.
 4. Split the *training* data into a 75%/25% train/test split.
 Then we build several random forest models using the train split and measure accuracy using the test split.
-The best model has `95.7%` accuracy with *36* features.
+The best model has `95.8%` accuracy with *36* features.
 5. Clean the *testing* data by imputing the missing (NA) data using column medians from the training data.
-6. Predict the *classe* for the 20 test samples using the best random forest model with *36* features.
+6. Predict the *classe* for the 20 test samples using the best random forest model.

 ## Data Cleaning